SystemFw/blog/content/staging/paxos-failures.md

   succeeded.

-So, to summarise, if the rule is to write to all storage servers, then one failure makes writes impossible, but if we write to a number of storage servers that is `< f`, then reads aren't fault-tolerant.
+So, to summarise, if the rule is to write to all storage servers, then one early explosion prevents any future writes, but if we write to a number of storage servers that is `< f`, then reads aren't fault-tolerant.
 The conclusion is that `f + 1` storage servers are not enough.

 ### Quorums